Michigan Wolverines men's gymnastics: Golder era (1997–2021)

 Kurt Golder took over as Michigan's head coach in 1997.
 After Michigan finished the 1996 season with an 0–11 record, Golder quickly turned the program around.
-In 14 seasons from 1997–2010, Golder has led the Wolverines to a record of 246–166–1, four Big Ten championships, 10 NCAA tournament berths and two NCAA national championships.
+In 14 seasons from 1997 to 2010, Golder has led the Wolverines to a record of 246–166–1, four Big Ten championships, 10 NCAA tournament berths and two NCAA national championships.
 Since 1999, Golder's teams have finished in the Super Six at the NCAA tournament in 10 of 11 years.

 In 1999, Kurt Golder led the Wolverines to a 19–5 record in the regular season.
 The 1999 team went on to win the school's third team gymnastics championship with season-best 232.55 points in the NCAA tournament.
 The runner up was Ohio State, which finished with 230.85 points.
 Justin Toman was Michigan's leader at the 1999 tournament with a score of 58.075.
 The NCAA championship came just three years after a winless season in 1996.
 Golder was credited with taking over the program and building it into "a national powerhouse."
 Upon winning the 1999 NCAA championship, Golder told the press, "The plan was to get here in the fourth year and be in contention in the fifth year.
 We got lucky and got some great recruits.
 Everything fell into place."

 The 2009 Wolverines finished #2 as the runner-up at the NCAA tournament.
 Michigan gymnast Thomas Kelley was named Big Ten Gymnast of the Year in 2009.

 The 2010 Wolverines won the NCAA men's gymnastics national championship, defeating the second place team from Stanford University by 0.7 points.
 Michigan gymnast Chris Cameron also won the all-around title with 90.500 points, including 15.450 on the rings and vaulting, 15.150 on parallel bars, 15.050 on pommel horse, and 13.800 on the horizontal bar.

 The 2011 Wolverines finished second in the Big Ten and fifth at the NCAA men's gymnastics championship.
 The highlight of this season was freshman Sam Mikulak who won both the Big Ten and NCAA all-around titles.
 Sam was the first freshman in NCAA history to win the all-around title.